Dans-labs/dariah/docs/Functionality/Workflow.md

 The principal functions exported are discussed here.

 ??? abstract "readWorkflow"
-    Given a document in some table, this function loads the workflow attributes for that document (if any).
+    Given a record in some table, this function loads the workflow attributes for that record (if any).
 The attributes are loaded from the workflow table.
 That table has records with fields `table`, `eId` and `attributes`, where `table` and `eId` specify exactly which the record in question is, and `attributes` is a dictionary of all workflow data for that record that is currently stored.